Anzia Yezierska: Writing career

-Yezierska's novel Bread Givers (1925) explores the life of a Jewish-American immigrant girl, Sara Smolinsky, struggling to live from day to day while searching to find her place in mainstream society.
-The novel has been reissued multiple times and remains her best-known work.
+Yezierska's novel Bread Givers (1925) explores the life of a Jewish-American immigrant girl, Sara Smolinsky, who struggles to live from day to day while searching for her place in mainstream society.
+The novel has been reissued multiple times and remains Yezierska's most well-known work.

 Arrogant Beggar chronicles the adventures of narrator Adele Lindner.
 The book exposes the hypocrisy of the charitably run "Hellman Home for Working Girls", where Lindner winds up after fleeing from Lower East Side poverty.

 In 1929–1930, Yezierska received a Zona Gale fellowship at the University of Wisconsin, which gave her a financial stipend.
 She wrote several stories and finished a novel while serving as a fellow.

 The end of the 1920s marked a decline of interest in Yezierska's work.
 During the Great Depression, she joined the Federal Writers' Project of the Works Progress Administration (WPA) and wrote the novel, All I Could Never Be.
 Published in 1932, it was inspired by her own struggles.
 As portrayed in the book, she identified as an immigrant and never felt truly American, believing native-born people had an easier time.
 It was the last novel she published before falling into obscurity.

 Her fictionalized autobiography, Red Ribbon on a White Horse (1950), was published when she was nearly 70 years old.
-It revived interest in her work, as did the trend in the 1960s and 1970s to study literature by women.
-"The Open Cage" is one of Yezierska's bleakest stories.
-She began writing it in 1962 at age 81.
+Her story "The Open Cage"—which she began in 1962 when her eyesight was failing—is one of her bleakest tales.
 It compares the life of an old woman to that of an ailing bird.

-Although she was nearly blind, Yezierska continued writing.
-She had stories, articles, and book reviews published until her death in California in 1970.
+Yezierska had stories, articles, and book reviews published until her death in California in 1970.